 PADI and SSI are the two largest scuba diver certification bodies in the world.
 Their qualifications are recognized everywhere and you will able to take the next step up in the PADI system and vice versa, however the experience levels are different.
-Where OWD level 1 diver is pretty much the same the 2nd level is totally different.
-With PADI you can make a course one after other one in SSI you will need to show your experience.
+Where OWD - level 1 diver is pretty much the same through all organizations, the 2nd level is totally different.
+With PADI you can make a course one after other one, in SSI you will need to show your experience.

 Which gives better training?

 Training and safety standards in both organizations are set by the World Recreational Scuba Training Council click here for WRSTC information.
 This means there’s no basic difference in the skills you will learn from either PADI or SSI at entry level, or the safety standards they adhere to.
 In both systems – as in any system of learning – the character and experience of your Instructor will be the most important factor in your course.